If you already know and enjoy the music of Respighi, you'll understand why I've written these tours.

 Truth to tell, this is one of the more 'missable' galleries in the city, but if you have already explored Palazzo Barberini earlier in the day it can use up a bit of time - assuming it has actually re-opened: it has (until recently?) been closed for some years.
 It does contain a few pieces worth the visit, including works by Canaletto and Titian, a collection of cat-studies by Rosa and (probably the highlights) a sweet little putto by Raphael ( a fragment of a fresco) and a lovely Venus by Guercino.
 The gallery evolved from donations and bequests from artists who had attended the Academy to study (art, naturally enough!)
 It was originally founded in the sixteenth century, but was only moved here when Mussolini destroyed its old home (along with those of many other blameless citizens) in the old quarter of the city which was demolished to make way for the Via dei Fori Imperiali.

 From the piazza, cross the main road, Via del Tritone, and then walk a short distance uphill until you reach Via dei Due Macelli leading off to the left: turn down this road.
-Not far along on the side opposite is a bus-stop (you should just have time to treat yourself to a gelato at the Blue Ice parlour before you continue to the final destination!)
-Here you can either catch a 117 (not a 116!) more-or-less to the 'door' of the Villa Medici; or carry on by foot to Piazza di Spagna and climb the Spanish Steps.
+Not far along on the side opposite is a bus-stop.
+Here you can either catch a 119 more-or-less to the 'door' of the Villa Medici; or carry on by foot to Piazza di Spagna and climb the Spanish Steps.
 However, in this district we are also very close to another couple of places very relevant to Respighi in Rome - two more good ways of spending an hour or two while you wait for the late-afternoon/sunset specified for your final destination.